renesas-rz/meta-rzv/README.md

 This is a Yocto build layer that provides support for RZ/V2M from Renesas Electronics.
 Currently, the following boards are supported:
-- Board: RZ/V2M Evaluation Kit
+- Board: RZ/V2M Evaluation Board Kit

 Refer to "Yocto Start-Up Guide" to know the detailed instructions.
 Get this document from Renesas web site.

 ## Notice
-**When you use this repository, you must rename the directory “meta-rzv” to “meta-rzv2m”.
+**When you use this repository, you must rename the directory meta-rzv to meta-rzv2m.
 Otherwise, it may not build this package correctly.**

 ## Patches
 To contribute to this layer, you should email patches to renesas-rz@renesas.com.
 Please send .patch files as email attachments, not embedded in the email body.